rust-lang/book/second-edition/nostarch/chapter01.md

 what's in this chapter so they know it's important not to skip it. -->
 <!-- Yep, done! /Carol -->

-Let's get your Rust journey started!
-In this chapter, we'll discuss:
+Let’s get your Rust journey started!
+In this chapter, we’ll discuss:

 - Installing Rust on Linux, Mac, or Windows
-- Writing a program that prints "Hello, world!"
+- Writing a program that prints “Hello, world!”
-- Using `cargo`, Rust's package manager and build system
+- Using `cargo`, Rust’s package manager and build system

 ## Installation

 The first step to using Rust is to install it.
-We'll download Rust through `rustup`, a command-line tool for managing Rust versions and associated tools.
+We’ll download Rust through `rustup`, a command-line tool for managing Rust versions and associated tools.
-For this you'll need an internet connection.
+For this you’ll need an internet connection.

 The following steps will install the latest stable version of the Rust compiler.
 The examples and output shown in this book all use stable Rust